olavim/Daboia/README.md

 ##### Current Version (0.0.9)

-As of now, the game consists of a functional local single- and multiplayer.
-That being said, the GUI is only *nearly there*, so playing an actual game with it needs some hacking.
+As of now, the game consists of a functional local single- and multiplayer. ~~That being said, the GUI is only *nearly there*, so playing an actual game with it needs some hacking.~~ The game is currently playable in a local environment.
 An online multiplayer is on its way as well in the future.
 The multiplayer is/will be accomplished with client-server technology.
 Users will mainly connect to each other via a lobby (which is a separate project), but direct connecting will be supported in the future.

 The current version will remain as 0.0.9 until fully functional local gameplay is accomplished, which I see as an appropriate milestone that can be shown off to those who are interested in this project (hi grandma).
 By *fully functional local gameplay* I mean being able to: